 Each year, about 77% of the U.S. government’s family-based visas go to green card holders’ spouses and unmarried children.
 However, no more than 114,200 people can get these visas each year.
 Again, demand almost always outweighs the supply of available visas.
 It might take years to get a response.

 However, you shouldn’t wait to apply for your family members.
 Your petition filing date becomes your relatives’ priority date, which will determine exactly when their visas will become available.
 The sooner you file, the sooner they’ll get their legal immigration status.
-For more information about family-based visas for green card holders, call an experienced family immigration lawyer at The Lozano Law Firm, PLLC.
+For more information about family-based visas for green card holders, call an experienced family immigration lawyer at Lozano Law Firm.

 Can I Bring My Fiancé to the United States?

 Fiancé visas are only available to U.S. citizens.
 If your intended spouse is a foreign national, you can apply for a K-1 visa (the fiance visa) if you intend to marry and live in the United States.
 Once your fiancé arrives, you must marry within 90 days — otherwise, they will lose their legal immigration status.
 You also must prove that you are both legally permitted to marry and that you have physically seen each other in the past two years.

 Once you get married, your new spouse can convert their K-1 visa into a green card, giving them permanent legal residency within the United States.
 Eventually, they can become U.S. citizens, if that is their wish.

 While the process might sound relatively simple, it can quickly become complicated.
 If you and your fiancé are ready to start your lives together in the United States, it’s in your best interest to consult with a family immigration lawyer before you start the visa process.
 An attorney can help ensure that your documentation is submitted properly, as well as help you avoid unnecessary delays.